Exotropia

 WHAT IS BINOCULAR VISION?

-Binocular vision refers to the brain's ability to see objects with both eyes simultaneously.
-Among other benefits, binocular vision is necessary for normal depth perception, or "3-D vision".
-Your pediatric ophthalmologist has ways to test this in the office.
+Binocular vision means using both eyes together to see objects clearly.
+This helps with depth perception, or "3-D vision."
+Your pediatric ophthalmologist can test for this in the office.

 WHAT AGE IS BEST FOR EXOTROPIA SURGERY?

-Age is seldom the main determining factor for exotropia surgery.
-Surgery is appropriate when exotropia is present for most of the patient’s waking hours, regardless of age.
+Age is not the main reason for exotropia surgery.
+Surgery is considered when exotropia happens most of the time, no matter the patient’s age.

 CAN EXOTROPIA BE TREATED WITH PATCHING?